owen-kim3/owen-kim3.github.io/index.md

 ## About me

-I am a current senior at Whitman College, majoring in Economics with additional coursework in Data Science and Geology.
-I am passionate about (the energy transition space and ), with the hopes of going into a career in asset management or investments.
+I am a senior at Whitman College majoring in Economics with additional coursework in Data Science and Geology.
+My academic and professional interests focus on the energy transition space, renewable energy investments, and ESG (Environmental, Social, and Governance) investing.
+After graduation, I hope to build a career in asset management or investments, where I can contribute meaningfully to sustainable financial strategies and innovative solutions for a low-carbon world.

 ## Data Sources and Project Ideas